-- is there enough evidence against the defendant to provide a realistic prospect of a conviction?
+- Is there enough evidence against the defendant to provide a realistic prospect of a conviction?

-- does the public interest require or justify a prosecution?
+- Does the public interest require or justify a prosecution?

 In determining the public interest of a crime, the CPS considers numerous factors.
-These include the views expressed by the victim: in the case of sexual crimes, if the victim feels that the offender is likely to offend again, or has caused particular trauma, this would be a reason to go forward with a prosecution.
+These include the views expressed by the victim.
+In the case of sexual crimes, if the victim feels that the offender is likely to offend again, or they have caused particular trauma, there would be clear grounds to proceed with a prosecution.

 If the offence is severe, affects multiple people, represents a long-standing abuse of power or involves children, the CPS is more likely to prosecute.

 What should you do if you have been accused of a sexual crime?

 If you have been accused of committing a sexual crime or offence, it is crucial you seek confidential, expert legal advice about how to proceed as soon as possible.
 At Lawtons, we have an established history of defending all types of sexual offences, especially complex, historic and serious cases.